becarpenter/book6/pdf/baked.md

 traffic (including internal for any perimeter).
 If this approach succeeds, some enterprises may choose to reduce the role of firewalls in future.
 IPv6 is well positioned for this change.

+A good design and policy rule to follow is that in a dual-stacked deployment, which is by and large the largest percentage of IPv6 deployments, security policy for IPv4 and IPv6 should match in order to ensure consistency of operational and user experience.
+In an IPv6-only deployment, implementation of policy should be derived from overall network security policy, taking into account protocol specifications that may require adjustments from legacy IP (i.e. differences in ICMP handling between IPv4 and IPv6).

 There is a good overview of IPv6 security in
 [RFC 9099](https://www.rfc-editor.org/info/rfc9099).
 This is a good